 Completing the Notice of Tenant Rights for Partially Covered Units

-Some Berkeley rental units are partially covered by the Rent Stabilization Ordinance (RSO).
-These units are exempt from rent ceilings but remain subject to other provisions of the law.
+Some Berkeley rental units are considered partially covered by the Rent Stabilization Ordinance (RSO).
+These units are exempt from local rent ceilings but remain subject to other provisions of the law.
 To stay in compliance, property owners must provide tenants with the official Notice of Tenant Rights for Partially Covered Units at the start of every tenancy.

 When the Notice Is Required